top of page

 Samick

-Samick acquired the Vantage license from Matsumoku just before its closure in 1987 and continued to build Vantage guitars for U.S. distributor Music Technology Inc. before taking over the brand fully in 1990.
-Samick continued to build Westone-branded guitars until 1991 and Vantage guitars until 1998.
+Samick also built Marlin guitars for British Music Strings Ltd between 1986-1988, and Squier guitars from 1989-1991.
+Samick acquired the "Vantage" license from Matsumoku a year before its closure and continued to build Vantage guitars for U.S. distributor Music Technology Inc. before taking over the brand fully in 1990.
+Samick continued to build Hondo guitars until 1990, Westone guitars until 1991, Applause and GTX brands for Kaman Music Corporation until 1994, Charvette by Charvel during the 1990s, and Vantage guitars until 1998.

 Cort

 Cort is one of the largest guitar manufacturers in the world, with headquarters in Korea.
-Cort began manufacturing guitars in 1973, eventually producing guitars for many brands at different times including Hohner, Kramer, ESP, Ibanez, G&L, Schecter, Yamaha, Epiphone Squier, Steinberger, and B.C Rich.
+Cort began manufacturing guitars in 1973, eventually producing guitars for many brands at different times, including Hohner, Kramer, ESP, Ibanez, G&L, Schecter, Yamaha, Epiphone, Squier, Steinberger, and B.C.
+Rich.
 They also used Jin Ah hardware.

 Cort was the factory that made the Ibanez entry-level guitars that came with the poorly-received Lo-TRS II, SLT-101 and Edge Pro II tremolos in the 1990s and 2000s.
 (See following section on Ibanez.)
 I suspect the aforementioned and the Ibanez ILT1 all came from the same factory.